Screening

 Self Exam

 As many as 60% of the 20 million Americans with thyroid disease don’t know they have it.
-You can perform a simple neck check self-exam to help with early detection and check for lumps or enlargements in the neck that may point to a thyroid condition.
-Learn the six steps for how to check your thyroid at home by clicking HERE.
+You can perform a simple neck check self-exam to look for lumps or enlargements in your neck that may point to a thyroid condition.
+Learn the six steps to perform this quick self-exam at home by clicking here.
+Many thyroid conditions, including some thyroid nodules, may not be visible or detectable through self-exam.
+For accurate diagnosis, see your health care professional for proper screening if you suspect a thyroid condition.